simplyhexagonal/doorlock/README.md

 In order to better understand how to properly use DoorLock, it's good to understand the basic entity definitions and assumptions driving the logic.

-Firstly, these are the basic entity definitions that detail access hierarchy:
+Firstly, these are the basic principles that detail access hierarchy:

 - Permissions allow functionality to run
 - Restrictions block functionality from running